billwuqin/Green-Energy-Network/GreenCharterProposal.md

 either dynamic or static data to comply with the newly established standard metrics.
 This framework will enable the incremental deployment of these new metrics and mechanisms.

+Tony suggested that metrics are important, but there is more we should be doing, putting solutions in place.
+Actions vs Measurements.
+Rob pointed out Tony's draft around actions that can help save energy.

 Goals and Scope